danrpts/ddict/README.md

 ddict
 =====

-A lightweight and extendible dictionary object written in Javascript.
+A lightweight and extendable dictionary object written in Javascript.

 Dictionary([attributes])
 ---